GageAmes/Azure-Logic-Apps-Fortnite-Tutorial/README.md

 Congratulations!
 The Logic App should now be ready for use.
 Let's test it out!
 1. Save any outstanding changes made to the Logic App using the **Save** button at the top of the Logic Apps Designer.
 1. Close the Logic Apps Designer using the **X** in the top right corner of the blade.
-1. If you previously disabled the Logic App while creating it, click the **Enable** button at the top of the FortniteNotifier Logic App overview blade.
+1. If you previously disabled the Logic App while creating it, click the **Enable** button at the top of the Logic App overview blade.
-1. Once the Logic App is enabled, choose  **Run Trigger** > **Recurrence**  at the top of the FortniteNotifier Logic App overview blade.
+1. Once the Logic App is enabled, choose  **Run Trigger** > **Recurrence**  at the top of the Logic App overview blade.
     > Alternatively, wait for the recurrence trigger to fire as scheduled.
-1. Choose  **Refresh**  at the top of the FortniteNotifier Logic App overview blade.
+1. Choose  **Refresh**  at the top of the Logic App overview blade.
-1. Under the  **Run history** section of the FortniteNotifier Logic App overview blade, find the most recent run of the Logic App.
+1. Under the  **Run history** section of the Logic App overview blade, find the most recent run of the Logic App.
 Click its row to view a visualization of the executed workflow.